 Building The Palette

-Once you decide on the color for your living room, safely move forward and try to do your best in selecting shades of the same hue for adjacent walls or areas.
+Once you decide on the color for your living room, safely move forward and try to do your best in select shades of the same hue for adjacent walls or areas.
 You can go for a neighboring paint chip or experiment with the main color by adding a little bit of white paint to get a somewhat lighter variant.

 The latter, by the way, is a great way to make sure all your colors will fit together.
 Just a heads up, be even more careful if your home features a lot of open space, and many different areas can be visible at the same time.
 In this case, sticking with shades and tints of the same hue is your sure bet, no exceptions.